nomocas/babelute-html-lexicon/README.md

 # babelute-html

 HTML DSL for Babelute.
+So simple, so powerful.

-- One of the lightest modern js View lib avaiable (around 3Ko gzipped with dependencies)
+- __One of the lightest__ modern pure js html lib avaiable (around 4Ko gzipped with dependencies)
 - Natural Web Components definition and usage.
 - Natural and clean React-like one-way data-binding (or no-binding-at-all)
 - Natural and easy DSL encapsulation/extension.
-- One of the fastest DOM diffing engine (fastest than Mithril in chrome and firefox - around 10 times faster than React)
+- __One of the fastest DOM diffing engine__ (fastest than Mithril in chrome and firefox - around 10 times faster than React)
 - Simple and easy to understand algorithm.
 No more esoteric interpretation or optimisation trick.
 You are the master.
 - Diffing algo that will show excellent behaviour when scalling.
 More components you have, more optimisation happend.
 - Absolutly non-obstrusive (but need immutables).
 Play really well with other libs (redux, immutables, jquery, ...).